AnikaGoyal02/anchor/README.md

 ## Overview

-This project explores fake news detection using multiple machine learning and deep learning approaches.
-The project was implemented in a phased manner to understand the strengths and limitations of different textual and visual representations for misinformation detection.
+Fake news and online misinformation have become major challenges in the digital age.
+This project investigates multiple machine learning and deep learning approaches for fake news detection, progressing from classical Natural Language Processing (NLP) techniques to transformer-based language models and multimodal learning architectures.

+The project combines textual and visual information to classify news articles as Fake or Real while also improving model interpretability through Explainable AI (XAI) techniques.

+The implementation was carried out in multiple phases:

+- Classical NLP Baselines using TF-IDF and Machine Learning
+- Computer Vision based Feature Extraction using ResNet50
+- BERT-based Contextual Language Representations
+- Experimental Evaluation and Model Comparison
+- Explainability using SHAP
+- Attention Based Multimodal Fusion using BERT and ResNet50

+The final system demonstrates how textual and visual information can be jointly leveraged for fake news detection through attention-guided multimodal learning.

 ### Workflow